This article may contain links from our affiliate partners. Please read how we make money!

 8. Silicone

 Food-grade silicone is a nonstick, synthetic rubber mainly used as bakeware and utensils.
-Although it’s a cost-effective alternative to expensive nonstick pans, its durability and versatility make it a great option for first-time buyers.
+Although it’s a cost-effective alternative to an expensive non stick frying pan, its durability and versatility make it a great option for first-time buyers.

 Pros: